-APTO-253, a small molecule inhibitor of MYC gene expression, is being evaluated in a Phase 1a/b clinical trial in patients with R/R AML and high-risk MDS.
-The multicenter, open-label, dose-escalation clinical trial is designed to assess the safety, tolerability, pharmacokimetics and pharmacodynamic responses and efficacy of APTO-253 as a single agent and determine the recommended Phase 2 dose.
+APTO-253, a small molecule inhibitor of MYC gene expression, is being evaluated in a Phase 1a/b clinical trial in patients with R/R AML and high-risk MDS, as well as patients with MYC-driven B-cell cancers, in particular those with MYC rearrangements, including Burkitt's lymphoma, double hit lymphoma and triple hit lymphoma.
+The multicenter, open-label, dose-escalation clinical trial is designed to assess the safety, tolerability, pharmacokinetics and pharmacodynamic responses and efficacy of APTO-253 as a single agent and determine the recommended Phase 2 dose.
 APTO-253 is being administered once weekly, over a 28-day cycle.
-The dose escalation stage of the study could potentially enroll up to 20 patients with R/R AML or high-risk MDS.
-The study is designed to then transition, as appropriate, to single-agent expansion cohorts in R/R AML and/or high-risk MDS.

 As of the date of this report, we have multiple active sites recruiting patients in the dose escalation stage of the trial.
 As of the date of this report, we have completed enrollment and treatment of patients on the first, second, third, fourth, and fifth dose levels (20, 40, 66, 100, and 150 mg/m2, respectively).
-Under an FDA-approved accelerated titration protocol, only one patients in the sixth dose levels, followed by three patients at each dose level thereafter.
-Aprice is currently enrolling patients in the sixth dose level (210 mg/m2) of APTO-253.
-During the second quarter of 2020, the FDA allowed an amendment for Apote to initiate more aggressive dose escalations with APTO-253, provided the tolerability profile remains favorable.
+Under an FDA-approved accelerated titration protocol, only one patient was required at each of the first two dose levels, followed by three patients at each dose level thereafter.
+The dose escalation study is currently in the sixth dose level (210 mg/m2) of APTO-253.
 The first five dosing cohorts have enrolled a mix of patients with AML and MDS.
 To date, we have observed reductions in MYC expression in peripheral blood mononuclear cells (PBMCs) from treated patients with AML and MDS, demonstrating MYC target engagement and mechanistic proof of concept.